Useless. Well done. Here's a picture of the result as well:

 These are really easy to make, especially if you leave out the antennae.
-Just slice a few strawberries in half, and dip the tips of both halves into some melted chocolate chips to create the heads.
-For the face, use a simple powdered sugar icing, and drop some melted chocolate drops on the little bug's body.
-I cut a tiny hole in the corner of a small ziploc back to squeeze out the chocolate drops.
-The signs are little pieces of paper hot-glued to toothpick halves.
+Just slice a few strawberries in half, and dip only the tips of both halves into some melted chocolate chips to create the heads.
+Use a simple powdered sugar and water icing for the faces, and drop some melted chocolate chips on the little bug's bodies.
+I cut a tiny hole in the corner of a small ziploc bag to squeeze out the chocolate drops.
+The signs they are holding are little pieces of paper hot-glued to toothpick halves.
 That's it.

-Now if you want to give them antennae, you will need to use the melted chocolate ziploc to squeeze out little antenna shaped thingies onto some wax paper.
-Refrigerate the antennae for about 20 minutes and attach them to the heads using more melted chocolate as glue.
-Work quickly because they melt in your fingers ridiculously fast.
+Now if you want to give them antennae, you will need to use the melted chocolate in a ziploc trick to squeeze out swirly little antennae onto some wax paper.
+Refrigerate the antennae for about twenty minutes or until the chocolate has hardened, and attach them to the heads using more melted chocolate as glue.
+Work quickly because they melt in your fingers really fast.
 Here are my antennae: